Gravydigger/blog/src/content/post/arch-install/index.md

 ### Installation

-We'll need to install the base package, as well as Linux itself of course!
-Now as for packages, I'd recommend installing both `linux` and `linux-lts` plus their headers, just in case something breaks in the kernel, and you need to head to a known LTS version.
+We'll need to install the base package, as well as Linux itself, of course!
+Now, as for packages, I'd recommend installing both `linux` and `linux-lts` plus their headers, just in case something breaks in the kernel and you need to head to a known LTS version.
 However, I've personally never needed to use the `linux-lts`.
 If you're following along in a VM, you can omit installing `linux-firmware`.

 ```
 # pacstrap -K /mnt base linux linux-headers linux-lts linux-lts-headers linux-firmware